 - G.2.b.1.
-Candidates must have registered a standard or an alternative residency training program with the ACVIM office (see D.2.a. and D.2.b.) andtrained under the supervision of a Diplomate of the ACVIM, Specialty of Neurology, prior to submission of a credentials application packet.
+Candidates must have registered in a standard or an alternative residency training program with the ACVIM office (see D.2.a. and D.2.b.) and trained under the supervision of either a Diplomate of the ACVIM, Specialty of Neurology or an ECVN Diplomate, prior to submission of a credentials application packet.
 (See D.2.g. for credentials application information.) - G.2.b.2.
-Candidates who are certified in the ACVIM Specialties of Large Animal Internal Medicine, Cardiology, Oncology, or Small Animal Internal Medicine, who wish to be certified in Neurology, must complete a minimum of a 75-week training program in neurology under the supervision of a Diplomate of the ACVIM, Specialty of Neurology, which has been approved by the Neurology Residency Training Committee. - G.2.b.3.
+Candidates who are certified in the ACVIM Specialties of Large Animal Internal Medicine, Cardiology, Oncology, or Small Animal Internal Medicine, who wish to be certified in Neurology, must complete a minimum of a 75-week training program in neurology under the supervision of either a Diplomate of the ACVIM, Specialty of Neurology or an ECVN Diplomate, which has been approved by the Neurology Residency Training Committee. - G.2.b.3.
 Examination options (see D.2.e).